-But the powerhouse muscle group that really deserves attention are the glutes, also known as the “butt muscles.”
+But the powerhouse muscle group that really deserves attention is the glutes, also known as the “butt muscles.”

 The glutes make up the largest and most powerful muscle group in the body.

-Building these muscles is essential to creating an overall fit physique and provides you the strength to perform everyday activities easier and more efficiently.
+Building these muscles is essential to creating a fit physique and giving you the strength to perform everyday activities easier and more efficiently.

 Why Work the Butt?

-That is why resistance training to maintain muscle mass becomes so important at this time.
+That is why resistance training to maintain muscle mass becomes so crucial at this time.

-Building strong glute muscles is a very important piece to this plan.
+Building strong glute muscles is a very important piece of this plan.

-By focusing on this important muscle group with targeted and efficient exercises, you can easily be in the best shape of your life even at a later age.
+By focusing on this vital muscle group with targeted and efficient exercises, you can easily be in the best shape of your life even at a later age.